Xon77/Live4Life/README.md

 1. initializing a collection of thousands of synthDefs, with a few dozen synthesis types for each envelope type and for each spatial algorithm and a library of trajectories for some algorithms (the first time, a folder of synthDefs for each specific spatial configuration will be created in SuperCollider user support directory for each of the two servers that can be currently created, the next times, scsyndef files will be more quickly loaded.),

 2. initializing a collection of thousands of mono and stereo buffers of max.
-2 GB, hierarchically organized by category in dozens of folders (:warning: to play easily with sound files, prepare one folder gathering a collection of subfolders labelled e.g. like : `DR Kick`, `DR Snare`, `DR Hat`, `EL Fire`, `El Earth`, `EL water`, `IN Bass`, `IN Gong`, `IN Piano` ..., containing dozens of sound files sort in alphabetical order.),
+2 GB, hierarchically organized by category in dozens of folders (:warning: to play easily with sound files, prepare one folder gathering a collection of subfolders labelled e.g. like : `DR 1Kick`, `DR 2Snare`, `DR 3Hat`, `El Earth`, `EL Fire`, `EL water`, `IN Bass`, `IN Gong`, `IN Piano` ..., containing dozens of sound files sort in alphabetical order.),

 3. opening a GUI with different tabs like a Sequence view for the composition and the Global view for the performance (see below figures), as well as views for global multichannel and ambisonic effects,